inlets/inlets.dev/blog/_posts/2020-11-06-hybrid-cloud-with-inlets.md

 ![hybrid-mysql-wordpress](/images/2020-11-06-hybrid-cloud-with-inlets/mysql-wordpress.png)

-> Picture above: our target architecture, a WordPress in the cloud connecting to a MySQL on-prem via inlets PRO
+> Picture above: our target architecture, a WordPress in the cloud connecting to a MySQL on-prem via inlets Pro

 ### Pre-requisites